Dunnatello-DifferentFusion/Visions/README.md

 Currently, the UI is minimal with only information about the weapon state.
 However, score and time survived information could be added as UI elements to make the game more engaging.

 Additionally, a conclusion screen could show the player's final results and lead the player to a high scores menu with their top scores.
 We could also add a settings menu so that players can change audio preferences, graphical options, and controls.

+Zombies could also have health bars above their head, or other visual improvements, to give the player more feedback when they attack a zombie.

 ### Universal Render Pipeline Conversion
 The project could be converted to the Universal Render Pipeline to improve graphical fidelity and allow for better lighting/shaders.